-Our laboratory showed that the cellular immune system is capable of not only recognizing peptides in the context of MHC molecules, but it is also capable of recognizing lipid antigens in the context of CD1 molecules.
-CD1 molecules are MHC class I-like molecules that contain hydrophobic antigen pockets that bind the acyl chain tails of lipid antigens.
+Our laboratory defined the system of CD1 restricted lipid antigen presentation to T cells (Beckman et al. Nature 1994; 372:691-694).
+CD1 molecules (CD1a, b, c and d) are MHC class I-like proteins that contain hydrophobic channels that bind the acyl chain tails of lipid antigens.
 This allows lipids to bind to CD1 antigen presenting molecules analogous to peptide binding to MHC.
 The genes encoding the CD1a, b, c and d molecules represent a distinct lineage of antigen presenting elements that open T cell recognition to the universe of lipid containing self and foreign antigens.
-These lipid antigens include glycolipids, including sphingolipids, diacylglycerol, lipopeptides and fatty acids that are found in the cell walls of bacteria and parasites or are self-lipids in mammalian cells.
+These antigens include glycolipids (including sphingolipids, diacylglycerols), lipopeptides and fatty acids that are found in the cell walls of microbes or are self-lipids antigens in mammalian cells.
 CD1 restricted iNKT cells can secrete Th1, Th2 or Th17 cytokines and mediate host defense against microbial infections or immunopathology.